Jumbo the Elephant: Statue and Ashes

 But Jumbo's memory would not be snuffed out.
 Phyllis Byrne, a Tufts athletic dept. administrative assistant, had maintenance man George Wilson wade into the smoking debris and scrape Jumbo's ashes into a Peter Pan Crunchy Peanut Butter jar.
 Jumbo's concentrated remains were then locked in a safe in the University's athletic department (A fragment of Jumbo's tail is filed in the Tufts Archives).

 Jumbo's aura still lingers over Tufts.
-A small statue in his honor graces the Quad.
+A life-size statue of the elephant is to be unveiled on the Quad in late 2014.
 And Tufts athletes who rub the peanut butter jar before their games report good luck.

 [Note: Jumbo II died in 1936 from eating glass.]